ahdinosaur/campjs-viii-ludditejs/README.md

 - you may have heard of the Mother of all Demos, if not i highly recommend you check it out
 - he intended to boost collective intelligence to solve urgent global problems
 - Englebart's vision was that the power of technology came with inherent complexity
+  - not a good idea to sweep complexity under the rug
 - so priority is not ease of use but powerful human computer expression
+  - kinda the opposite of Steve Jobs
-- let's evolve our JavaScript together to solve urgent global problems
+- keen to evolve our JavaScript with this in mind

 references: